-Therefore, certain safety provisions for demonstrating practical elimination should be designed to withstand relevant internal and external hazards (i.e. hazards that consequential to the accident condition or likely to arise concurrently), with appropriate margin.
+Therefore, certain safety provisions for demonstrating practical elimination should be designed to withstand relevant internal and external hazards (i.e. hazards that are consequential to the accident condition or likely to arise concurrently) with an appropriate margin.

-4.26 Where safety provisions for demonstrating practical elimination rely on support functions, the relevant supporting systems should all be designed to the standards necessary to ensure that they have same level of overall reliability as the safety provisions.
-The design should use a combination of safety design principles such as redundancy, separation, diversity, and robustness to hazards to achieve the required reliability of the relevant safety function.
+4.254.26 Where safety provisions for demonstrating practical elimination rely on support functions, the relevant supporting systems should all be designed to the standards necessary to ensure that they have the same level of reliability as the safety provisions.
+The design should use a combination of safety design principles such as redundancy, separation, diversity and robustness to hazards to achieve the intended reliability of the relevant safety function.
 Alternatively, the safety provisions should be tolerant to the loss of support functions.